ap-dev1/andreipopa515/README.md

 ## This repo replaces www.andreipopa515.com, my first personal website published via Wix back in 2015, when know anything about web development.
-Now I do, and since I will lose my domain name soon, I decided to rebuild it and deploy it here, via github pages.
+Now I do, and since I will lose my domain name soon, I decided to rebuild it in React and to deploy it here.

 ### new link: https://ap-dev1.github.io/andreipopa515/

 ### Portfolio: [https://www.andreipopa.dev/](https://www.andreipopa.dev/)

-### Contact and background
+### Background and contact

 The Emergence of Individuality: [https://psyarxiv.com/m87an/](https://psyarxiv.com/m87an/)
 Imperfect automata: [https://psyarxiv.com/wgp4e/](https://psyarxiv.com/wgp4e/)